Tsebo200/SRG-SkyRecommendsGames/README.md

 - **Liquid Glass UI**: Beautiful blur effects and gradients
 - **Animated Backgrounds**: Decorative bubbles for visual appeal
 - **Swipeable Cards**: Intuitive gesture-driven interactions
-- **Accessibility-First**: Color themes and contrast modes for all users
+- **Accessibility-First**: Colour themes and contrast modes for all users
 - **Responsive Layout**: Works seamlessly on iOS and Android

 ### Video Demonstration

-To see a run through of the application, click below:
+To see a run-through of the application, click below:

 [View Demonstration](https://youtu.be/t7LZq0_ATSo)